 I became convinced about my father’s involvement with a paedophile ring and believe he was a member.
 I wrote my bestselling book when all other avenues seemed barred to myself and to Moira’s sister Janet who has campaigned with me to have the case upgraded from a missing persons enquiry to murder.
 I had been head of childcare in a college, and a former primary depute, and I was horrified when I saw how little support is in place for children or young people who disclose sexual abuse and appalled at how few cases reach court.

 What kind of services does your organisation provide?

 We offer therapeutic support across Scotland through a wide pool of highly experienced practitioners, to families and to individuals who are affected.
-We also offer the use of a safe house for clients who need a refuge before, during, or after trials or just purely for a breathing space.
-We opened it in 2002.
-Last year it was used by 26 families and we believe it is the first of its kind in Britain.
 We are also a training organisation with close links to Protective Behaviours UK, a charity which advocates a highly successful programme on personal safety.
 We also have links with the Suzy Lamplugh Trust, Diana Lamplugh being one of our patrons who helped me establish the charity in 2000.

 Do you think child sex abuse is on the increase or do you think that is just more likely to be reported these days compared to in the past?

 No, sexual abuse has always been prevalent.
 Society, though, is getting a bit better at listening to kids, and we provide specialised training on speaking up if you have a worry, advocating the messages and strategies of Protective Behaviours.
 We have now supported around 500 families across Scotland.
 In the past year we have seen an increase of 120% in young males under 25 using the service we provide, which is encouraging.
 So many young guys bottle this particular problem up, and some become suicide statistics for sure.